scraxx99/BananaLeclerc/README.md

 * F1 Information: Get Basic information about drivers and numbers
 * Leclerc Radio: Get REAL Audio clips of Leclerc on the circuit And MORE
+COMMANDS -------->
+/drivers - Show f1 drivers
+/ferraristrategy - Shows a real strategy moment from team Ferrari from a specific race /leclercchaos - Shows afunny Charles Leclerc moment from his radio /leclercmood - Shows Leclerc's mood with a funny comment underneath /leclercphoto - Generates a random photo of leclerc once every hour /leclercradio - Generates a random radio clip of charles leclerc